 I will be visible in our schools and our community to give me the best view of our progress.
 It is important to maintain open lines of communication within the district and with our community at large.
 As a point of entry into the district, “listen and learn” meetings provided important feedback on the expectations and support for learning in our area.
 If you see me, please take time to share what you feel makes us great and ideas for partnerships.

-In October 2016, the Board established an additional goal to ensure that, as stewards of our taxpayers’ dollars, the district remains fiscally responsible by meeting and exceeding the state’s recommended 7% fund balance.
+In October 2019, the Board recommitted to our fourth goal to ensure that, as stewards of our taxpayers’ dollars, the district remains fiscally responsible by meeting and exceeding the state’s recommended 7% fund balance.
 Funds in the fund balance are not to inherently become part of the operating budget.
 However, these funds may be used in the event of an emergency to meet payroll or pay for unforeseen physical plant needs.
 Within reason, funds may be used to support the operating budget in funding downfall years, if cuts would be detrimental to the operation of the district at a level that impacts students.
 Currently, the district has met its fiscal goal.

 We invite you to explore our webpage to get to know us better.
 If you are a prospective parent, please do not hesitate to contact a principal regarding a school visit and tour.
 Returning parents and students, we are excited about what this school year will bring.
 It is exciting to work in a place where everyone agrees that education is our number one commitment to our youth.
 I assure you, there is no better place to educate your child(ren); I look forward to meeting you and working with you and your child(ren).
 Remember – Once a Pirate, Always a Pirate!